-(PC app.
-9/19/11, 7/29/10) [Adapted from the Stinson Beach Community Plan, 1983, Circulation Policy D, p.
+[Adapted from the Stinson Beach Community Plan, 1983, Circulation Policy D, p.
 16]

 C-CD-19 Windbreaks.
-Discourage new wind breaks along Highway One to preserve coastal views.
-Consider the effects of proposed wind breaks at maturity on sunlight, coastal views, and traffic safety related to visibility.
+Discourage new wind breaks along Highway One to preserve public coastal views.
+Consider the effects of proposed wind breaks at initial planting as well as at maturity on sunlight, coastal views, and traffic safety related to visibility.

-(PC app.
-9/19/11, 7/29/10) [Adapted from Point Reyes Station Community Plan, Policy PA-3.9, p.
+[Adapted from Point Reyes Station Community Plan, Policy PA-3.9, p.
 14]

 C-CD-20 Lighting for Recreational Use.
 Prohibit night lighting for privately-owned recreational facilities such as tennis courts, sport courts, and other similar outdoor recreational activity areas to avoid glare and noise intrusion from the nighttime use of such areas and to minimize disruption of the natural ecology.
-Allow night lighting for publicly-owned facilities subject to a use permit.
+Allow night lighting for publicly-owned facilities subject to a use permit, only if such lighting can be designed to protect against impacts to coastal resources, including biological and visual resources, as required by the LCP.